hellobard/localized-game-terms/README.md

 Editing the CSV requires that you use UTF-8 encoding, so either edit it directly via Github or use a CSV editor that saves in the right format.
 Google Docs works and "CSV Editor" for Mac is available in the App Store.

+Please only contribute if you know the language in question, machine translations via Google Translate are NOT wanted for this project.

 VERY IMPORTANT!
 Using MICROSOFT EXCEL will NOT work, it messes up the language encoding!